latashat/Project-2024/README.md

 Terraform Lambda function with S3 Backend and CloudWatch

 Overview: This project utilizes Terraform to set up an AWS lambda function that runs every 5 minutes.
-The function's code and terraform's state file are stored securely in an Amazon S3 bucket together.
+The function's code and terraform's state file are stored securely separately in an Amazon S3 bucket.

 Requirements:
 Terraform